AMICI-dev/AMICI/documentation/PYTHON.md

 ### Observables

-assignment rules that should be considered as observables can extracted using the `amici.assignmentRules2observables` function
+Assignment rules that should be considered as observables can extracted using the `amici.assignmentRules2observables` function.

-    observables = amici.assignmentRules2observables(sbml, filter_function=lambda variableId:
+    observables = amici.assignmentRules2observables(sbml, filter_function=lambda variable:
-                                                    variableId.startswith('observable_') and not variableId.endswith('_sigma'))
+                                                    variable.getId().startswith('observable_') and not variable.getId().endswith('_sigma'))

 ### Standard Deviations